 Brittany: Europe’s Gateway to Floating Wind

-Brittany is a cornerstone of France’s offshore wind strategy, hosting three of the country’s most advanced projects and offering unique advantages for European stakeholders:
+Brittany is a cornerstone of France’s floating wind strategy, hosting three of the country’s most advanced projects:

 |---|---|---|---|---|